China's top paper defends grip of state firms

-BEIJING, June 1 (Reuters) - China’s top official newspaper on Friday defended the dominance of state-owned companies, signalling they will remain bulwarks of economic policy despite a series of moves to spur private investment.
+BEIJING (Reuters) - China’s top official newspaper on Friday defended the dominance of state-owned companies, signaling they will remain bulwarks of economic policy despite a series of moves to spur private investment.

 Chinese policymakers have pledged in recent weeks to open investor access to the energy, power and transport sectors in a bid to shore up cooling growth, and a newspaper report said Beijing would give private capital easier entry into the banking sector.